Leveraging IoT for Manufacturing: Smarter Inventory Management through ERP Integration

 4. Enhanced warehouse management

 Using IoT sensors to track the location of items within a warehouse can optimize storage space, identify stock that will expire, and improve picking efficiency.
-Inventory counts are updated automatically, reducing the need for manual stocktaking.
+IoT automatically updates inventory counts, eliminating manual stocktaking.

 Storing real-time data from IoT devices in an ERP system can help to identify trends, predict demand, and make informed decisions about inventory management.